-- 11.27 The application includes the formation of a new vehicular access road along High Lane, also two pedestrian accesses along Cambridge Road and a single pedestrian access along High Lane. - 11.28 Access is one of the main reasons for local representation against the submitted scheme.
+11.27 The application includes the formation of a new vehicular access road along High Lane, also two pedestrian accesses along Cambridge Road and a single pedestrian access along High Lane.

+- 11.28 Access is one of the main reasons for local representation against the submitted scheme.
 The application includes a transport statement (Wormald Burrows Partnership Limited July 2018); this concludes the proposed development access junction has ample capacity to accommodate the predicted flows along High Lane and the predicted generated flows in the horizon year five after the date of planning application.
-A new roundabout at the junction of B1383 Cambridge Road and High Lane, north of the development site is now in operation, it is considered to have ample spare capacity to accommodate the proposed development flows, committed development flows and the growth background flows. - 11.29 The Highways Authority have been consulted and have made no objections, a number of minor revisions have been made accommodate the new access points and to ensure the proposed development will not have a detrimental impact to Highway Safety.
-ECC Highways have carefully considered the revised information received from the applicant's highway consultants and are now satisfied that the existing access arrangement is suitable for the proposed development without causing a highway danger, as such the proposal is considered acceptable under ULP Policy GEN1.
+A new roundabout at the junction of B1383 Cambridge Road and High Lane, north of the development site is now in operation, it is considered to have ample spare capacity to accommodate the proposed development flows, committed development flows and the growth background flows. - 11.29 The Highways Authority has been consulted and no objections have been made, a number of minor revisions have been made accommodate the new access points and to ensure the proposed development will not have a detrimental impact to Highway Safety.
+ECC Highways have carefully considered the revised information received from the applicant's highway consultants and are now satisfied that the existing access arrangement is suitable for the proposed development without causing a highway danger, as such the proposal is considered acceptable under ULP Policy GEN1. - 11.30 In regards to introduction of a new pedestrian, this is not part of the proposed development as submitted in the planning application, however due to constraints of the existing highways that surround the site it is considered that the introduction of a proposed pedestrian crossing would not be supported by the Highway Authority.